Oliver-Slape/Project-004/README.md

 # Project-004
 ## Countdown
 ### Task: Research and implement a video game that mimics the popular show 'Countdown'.
 Review, refelect, refactor and evolve the code you designed and developed in Project-003 as a resonable starting point.
+### Simplified function: A 8 letter anagram puzzle.
+The user selects 8 vowels or Constantans.
+30 second countdown.
+User inputs word found.
+Check if valid.
+Compare to highest value word.
+Give or decrease score.

 <h1> User Stories <h1>